cimcandrews/CapstoneOverview/index.md

 # - Notification System

-- Added an optional "notes" field for submitting comments, to help with communication between the monitors and the responders
+- Added an optional "notes" field for submitting comments, to help with communication between the monitors and the responders.
+They mentioned that it helps to know, for example, if a new comment is just the same thing being posted on different pages.

 ![Image](https://raw.githubusercontent.com/cimcandrews/CapstoneOverview/gh-pages/assets/submitcomment1.png)
 <br>

 ![Image](https://raw.githubusercontent.com/cimcandrews/CapstoneOverview/gh-pages/assets/submitcomment2.png)
 <br>

+*By the way, we set up a misinfo classifier to make predictions on input comments, as seen above!*

 # - Reminder: There's a bonus tool!